Freedom Monument

 The sculptures and bas-reliefs of the monument, arranged in thirteen groups, depict Latvian culture and history.
 The core of the monument is composed of tetragonal shapes on top of each other, decreasing in size towards the top, completed by a 19 m high travertine column bearing the copper figure of Liberty lifting three gilded stars.
-The concept for the monument first emerged in the early 1920s when the Latvian Prime Minister, Zigfrīds Anna Meierovics, ordered rules to be drawn up for a contest for designs of a "memorial column".
+The concept for the monument first emerged in the early 1920s when the Latvian prime minister, Zigfrīds Anna Meierovics, ordered rules to be drawn up for a contest for designs of a "memorial column".
 After several contests the monument was finally built at the beginning of the 1930s according to the scheme "Mirdzi kā zvaigzne!" ("Shine like a star!") submitted by Latvian sculptor Kārlis Zāle.
 Construction works were financed by private donations.

 Following the Soviet occupation of Latvia in 1940, Latvia was annexed by the Soviet Union and the Freedom Monument was considered for demolition, but no such move was carried out.
 Soviet sculptor Vera Mukhina is sometimes credited for rescuing the monument, because she considered it to be of high artistic value.
 In 1963, when the issue of demolition was raised again, it was dismissed by Soviet authorities as the destruction of the monument would have caused deep indignation and tension in society.
 During the Soviet era, it remained a symbol of national independence to the general public.
 Indeed, on 14 June 1987, about 5,000 people gathered at the monument to lay flowers.
 This rally renewed the national independence movement, which culminated three years later in the re-establishment of Latvian sovereignty after the dissolution of the Soviet Union.

+The female figure at the top of the Freedom Monument is affectionately called Milda, because, according to Lithuanian author Arvydas Juozaitis, the model for the sculpture was a Lithuanian woman Milda Jasikienė, who lived in Riga.
+However, the Riga Monument Agency says there are no historical records supporting this claim.